slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Hopelessness is the root of anxiety, mental illness, and depression.
 It is the source of all misery and the cause of all addiction."
 -- Mark Manson [1984]*

+> *"Quitting dating is more harmful to your mental health than dating."
+-- x@caudillonuclear*

 > *"You have anxiety because deep down you know you could be doing bigger things."
 -- x@codie_sanchez*

+> *"Women don’t need therapy… They need a husband who tells them no."
+-- x@karolinegosling*